Volvo S60 Insurance Rates

 Rates are averaged for all Volvo S60 models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find the Cheapest Volvo S60 Insurance
+How to Buy the Right Volvo S60 Insurance

-Below you'll find a recap of the car insurance concepts presented in the illustrations above.
+Below you'll find a quick rundown of the information touched on above.

-- Consumers who require more liability protection will pay approximately $510 per year to raise from a minimum limit to 250/500 limits
+- Consumers who purchase more liability protection will pay about $510 every year to increase from a low limit to higher 250/500 limits

 So, is insurance on a Volvo expensive?
 As you’ve learned from the information above, the Volvo S60 average insurance costs depend on many different factors.
 The slightly older 2012 Volvo S60 insurance costs will be lower than insuring a newer 2020 model.